Bachir-Ndiaye/MetisCooking/README.md

 $ git remote -v ( to see if the remote was added correctly)
 $ composer install
 ```
-> Create a db.php file to configure connexion to the database and copy paste this line of code for th edb name (copy the db.php.dist and add your credentials)
+> Create a db.php file to configure connexion to the database and copy paste this line of code for the db name (copy the db.php.dist and add your credentials)

 ```
 define('APP_DB_NAME', 'metiscooking');